Scott Hylands: Career in the United States

-After that 1965 debut role, he spent several years in San Francisco, acting with the American Conservatory Theater.
+After appearing on Billy Liar in 1965, he spent several years in San Francisco, acting with the American Conservatory Theater.
 Then, in 1968, he was asked by Canadian-American Hollywood film director Mark Robson to audition for a movie role.
 His first film appearance was in the 1969 suspense film Daddy's Gone A-Hunting.
-He got good reviews, but his movie debut was overshadowed by another film that came out at the same time, Midnight Cowboy.
+His performance received positive reviews, but his film debut was overshadowed by another film released at the same time, Midnight Cowboy.

 In August 1975, Hylands appeared onstage as Mercutio in the Los Angeles Free Shakespeare Society production of Romeo and Juliet at the John Anson Ford Theater, known at the time as The Pilgrimage Theatre, in the Cahuenga Pass.
-He won some critical praise, both for his acting skill and for his good looks.
+He received critical praise, both for his acting skill and for his good looks.

 While he did not become a household name, he worked regularly, appearing in a number of movies, as well as in some American television shows.
-Among the TV shows in which he acted were Cannon, The Waltons, Kung Fu, Baretta, and Ironside.
+Among the television shows in which he acted were Cannon, The Waltons, Kung Fu, Baretta, and Ironside.

-On American television, he became well known for playing tough guy characters and villains: as he noted in an interview, if an actor is not the leading man, he generally plays a "heavy."
+On American television, he became well known for playing tough guy characters and villains: as he noted in an interview, if an actor was not the leading man, he generally plays a "heavy."